 Tadt also recommends using pillows to bring both glamour and down-home familiarity.
-“Add in layers of tactile comfort throughout your space,” she says.
+Many homeowners also seem to like decor that resonates with their personality.
+This is probably why interior design companies tend to approach 3D fabrication services like those provided by There you have it 3d scanning to deliver personalized decor styles.
+“Add in layers of tactile comfort throughout your space,” Tadt says.
 “Use chunky knits or elevated faux-fur throws in a subdued palette.
 Handcrafted techniques such as knit, crochet and macramé feel warm and authentic.”

 Incorporating textiles into holiday decor also extends to the dining room.
 “As you consider your holiday table, popular items such as place mats, napkins, napkin rings and faux floral arrangements will create a composition,” says Tokarski.
 “Antler serving pieces are really resonating with the customers and (can be) easily incorporated into both traditional and transitional styles.”